 The bursts of wicked comedy work both to relieve us from the brutality of the proceedings, and to immerse us into the madness; our laughter taking us a step closer to Red’s mental destination.

 The aforementioned bikers are horrifying.
 We’re unable to tell whether or not they’re actually human.
 Wearing masks that seem to blend with their very skin, and with voices one could scarcely call human, the bikers are a dark perversion of those seen in films like Mad Max 2: The Road Warrior (1981); perhaps more akin to Jason Voorhees than Lord Humungus.

 Mandy’s colour palette is phenomenal.
-The film is gorgeous to look at as shots are bathed in blood reds whilst the intense film grain lends a dreamlike quality that often slips into nightmare.
-Complimenting this tone is a selection of animated sequences throughout the film (including a striking vision of a naked woman emerging from behind the carcass of a huge bear-like animal).
-These sequences communicate both despair and beauty in a similar manner of those seen in Yoshimitsu Banno’s Godzilla vs. Hedorah (1971).
+The film is gorgeous to look at; shots are bathed in blood reds and the intense film grain lends a dream-like quality that often slips into nightmare.
+Complementing this is a selection of animated sequences throughout the film (including a striking vision of a naked woman emerging from behind the carcass of a huge bear-like animal).
+These sequences communicate both despair and beauty in a similar manner to those seen in Yoshimitsu Banno’s Godzilla vs. Hedorah (1971).
 Indeed, much like those in Hedorah, the initial delight one feels at their appearance quickly gives way to unease and revulsion at what the present and mean.

 Mandy is indeed something else.
 It is an experience unlike anything else in release.
 Panos Cosmatos has constructed a surreal horror, at once repulsive and beautiful.
 With its simple story told through vivid, nightmarish visuals, Mandy is sure to become a cult favourite all of its own.